Crystal-Spider/jsdoc-generator/README.md

 When enabled, will document variables with a function assigned as function declarations.\
 Disable to document like properties.\
 Default: `true`

 ---
+## Commands
+* `Generate JSDoc`\
+Generates JSDoc for the TypeScript node the caret is in or on.
+Available also for auto-completion by typing `/**` at the start of a line.
+* `Generate JSDoc for the current file`\
+Generates JSDoc for the currently open file for all TypeScript nodes that do not have one.\
+Eventually choosing a keyboard shortcut is left to the user.
+* `Generate JSDoc for all TypeScript files`\
+Currently only prompts a message saying `This function is not available yet.`\
+Eventually choosing a keyboard shortcut is left to the user.

+---
 ## Known Issues